 - Estimated Project pre-tax IRR of 29%; NPV of US\$776M, (at an 8% discount rate); and simple payback of five years, based on a flat US\$6,000/t for battery grade lithium carbonate over the Life-Of-Mine ("LOM").
-Recent price increases have seen spot prices of Li2CO3 in Asia increase to above US\$6,000/t. - Average annual earnings before interest, taxes, depreciation and amortisation ("EBITDA") estimated at US\$134 million per annum. - Stage 1 capital cost estimate of US\$240M includes processing plant, on and off site infrastructure, Tailings Management Facility construction, and general administration costs. - Mine design indicates a total of 52 Mt of ore to be mined over the planned 20-year mine life with a stripping ratio of approximately 3:1 over LOM. - Integrated plant designed to initially process 1.4 million tonnes of ore per year, during the first 2 years of the project, subsequently increasing to 2.7 million tonnes per year subsequent to year three. - The Company intends to complete a Feasibility Study by calendar Q1 2017 and subject to project financing, commence detailed design and site preparation work in calendar Q2 2017.
+Recent price increases have seen spot prices of Li2CO3 in Asia increase to above US\$6.000/t. - Average annual earnings before interest, taxes, depreciation and amortisation ("EBITDA") estimated at US\$134 million per annum. - Phase 1 capital cost estimate of US\$240M includes processing plant, on and off site infrastructure, Tailings Management Facility construction, and general administration costs. - Mine design indicates a total of 52 Mt of ore to be mined over the planned 20-year mine life with a stripping ratio of approximately 3:1 over LOM.

+- Integrated plant designed to initially process 1.4 million tonnes of ore per year, during the first 2 years of the project, subsequently increasing to 2.7 million tonnes per year subsequent to year three. - The Company intends to complete a Feasibility Study by calendar Q1 2017 and subject to a successful outcome of the FS, Board approval and project financing, commence detailed design and site preparation work in calendar Q2 2017.

-For complete details on the PFS please refer to the Company's March 2, 2016 press release and the report itself on the Company's website or on SEDAR.
+For complete details on the PFS please refer to the Company's April 15, 2016 press release and the report itself on the Company's website or on SEDAR.